Zesshii/Realtime-Speech-Chatbot/README.md

 2) Create Chatbot that takes text as input and outputs a text response **COMPLETED**

-3) Get the Chatbot output and input that through a text to speech program **INCOMPLETE**
+3) Get the Chatbot output and input that through a text to speech program **COMPLETED**

 TO DO LATER:
 1) Clean and reformat code **PENDING**